JOCuendet/observerdesignpattern/README.md

 - Applied the Strategy Design pattern

 ## Deployment
-- 'ant build' the project (with the supplied build.xml)
+- 'mvn package' build the project

 ## Usage
 - Run the -jar file on the terminal and follow onScreen instructions.